zixonn/CellWise/README.md

 # CellWise
-A mobile application to educate people about sickle cell and help track their symptoms
+A mobile application to educate people about sickle cell and help track their symptoms.

 ## Features
 - Learning modules enriched with informative articles